Sale of the Century: Bonus round #3: The Winner's Big Money Game

 In December 1987, the show changed bonus rounds again and introduced a new round called the "Winner's Big Money Game".
-The champion was given a choice of three envelopes (red, yellow, blue) before the start of the round.
-Inside each of the envelopes was a series of six-word puzzles that served as clues to a famous person, place, or thing.
+At the start of this round, the champion selected one of three envelopes, each containing a set of six-word puzzles that served as clues to a famous person, place, or thing.
 To win, the champion had to solve a set amount of them within a time limit.
 The limit was originally five puzzles in 25 seconds, later reduced to four in 20 seconds.
-The clock began when the first word of a puzzle was revealed and stopped when the champion hit a plunger to stop the clock and give an answer.
-Passing was allowed, as was one incorrect guess.
-A second incorrect guess ended the round.
+The clock began when the first word of a puzzle was revealed and stopped when the champion hit a plunger and gave an answer.
+Passing was allowed, and the champion could continue playing after one wrong guess or failure to respond immediately upon hitting the plunger.
+A second such mistake ended the round immediately.

-The Winner's Big Money Game had a series of eight prize levels, with the last two being a car and $50,000.
-Each of the first six were cash prizes that increased in value by $1,000 each time regardless of whether the round was won the day before or not.
-A new champion played for $5,000 on the first trip to the bonus round, $6,000 on the second trip, and so on up to $10,000 on the sixth.
+The Winner's Big Money Game had a series of eight prize levels.
+The first six levels were played for cash prizes that started at $5,000 and increased by $1,000 for each subsequent game the champion won, up to $10,000.
+The seventh level was played for a car, and any champion who failed to win it was forced to retire.
+Winning the car allowed the champion to return for one last match, with $50,000 available in the Winner's Big Money Game if he/she won.

-If a champion reached a seventh Winner’s Big Money Game, winning the car would enable him/her to continue on as champion for a final match on the next program, where he/she would play for the $50,000 prize with a victory.
-If the champion did not win the car, he/she was retired as champion and three new contestants would compete on the next show.